010rohanjaiswal-cell/PEOPLE-APP/PHONEPE_SETUP.md

 - Never commit `.env` file to Git
 - Store all credentials in Render.com environment variables
-- Webhook endpoint should verify X-VERIFY header (currently basic implementation)
+- Webhook endpoint verifies Authorization header using SHA256(username:password)
 - Use HTTPS for all payment-related endpoints
+- Webhook credentials (`PHONEPE_WEBHOOK_USERNAME`, `PHONEPE_WEBHOOK_PASSWORD`) must match what you configure in PhonePe Dashboard

 ## References